 How Education Professionals Become Special Education Professionals

-When it comes to preparing special education professionals for the unique circumstances they'll face in the classroom, the University of Kansas School of Education has distinguished itself as the gold standard.
+When it comes to preparing special education professionals for the unique circumstances they'll face in the classroom, the University of Kansas School of Education and Human Sciences has distinguished itself as the gold standard.

 "The department has been engaged in a civil rights and social justice agenda on behalf of children with disabilities and their families," explains Elizabeth Kozleski, professor and chair of KU's Department of Special Education.
 "It's been here from the beginning, and it's producing research every year that helps further that agenda."